rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 ![Image Asset](assets/activityindictaorviewproperty.png "Activity Indicator View")

-Using Assistant editor, create IBOutlets for ActivityIndicatorView and UILabel.
+Using Assistant editor, create **IBOutlets** for ActivityIndicatorView and UILabel.
 Provide name as activityIndicator and addressLabel as shown in the below screenshot.

 ![Image Asset](assets/activityindicatoriboutlet.png "Activity Indicator IBOutlet")
 ![Image Asset](assets/addresslabeliboutlet.png "Address Label IBOutlet")

 Also change the default text for the addressLabel from Hello World to Address.
-Constraints have been added for addressLabel hence select ActivityIndicatorView, using Align option add “Horizontally in Container” and “Vertically in Container” alignment constraints.
+Constraints have been added for addressLabel hence select ActivityIndicatorView, using Align option add **Horizontally in Container** and **Vertically in Container** alignment constraints.
 This would ensure that the ActivityIndicatorView appears at centre of the view.

 ![Image Asset](assets/addnewalignconstraints.png "Add Align Constraints for Activity Indicator View")

 # Integrate Core Location and Framework

-Navigate TodayViewController.swift and add the following import statements above the class declaration
+Navigate **TodayViewController.swift** and add the following import statements above the class declaration

 ```
 import CoreLocation